Clarity-Digital-Twin/SeizureTransformer/docs/evaluation/TESTING_AND_VALIDATION.md

 # SeizureTransformer Testing & Validation Report

+Note: Older drafts of this report referenced TAES/OVERLAP numbers that used a non‑standard merge_gap.
+Current validated metrics are tracked in SINGLE_SOURCE_OF_TRUTH.md; always use merge_gap=None for NEDC comparisons.

 ## Executive Summary

 This document provides comprehensive testing and validation results for the SeizureTransformer model evaluation pipeline, ensuring reproducibility and scientific rigor.